MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/user-cannot-get-cluster-resources.md

 ---
-title: User gets "Forbidden" message when accessing cluster resources in Azure Kubernetes Service
+title: Troubleshoot "Forbidden" error when trying to access AKS cluster resources
 description: Troubleshoot "Error from server (Forbidden)" RBAC-related errors that occur when you try to view Kubernetes resources in an AKS cluster. ms.date: 08/26/2024 ms.reviewer: rissing chiragpa, v-leedennis